hardik24895/GalleryLocker/README.md

 # GalleryLocker
-Lock your personal pgotos and videos
+Lock your personal photos and videos using AES-256 Algorithm